 Step 3 - Closing the incisions

-Overlying skin is then smoothed over the new contour of your arm, with excess skin reduced.
-Your incisions will be closed with absorbable sutures, or stitches that will be removed within one to two weeks following your arm lift.
+The overlying skin is then smoothed over the new contour of your arm, with excess skin reduced.
+Your incisions will be closed with absorbable sutures or stitches that will be removed within one to two weeks following your arm lift.

 Step 4 - See the results

 The smoother, tighter contours that result from brachioplasty are apparent almost immediately following your procedure, although there will likely be swelling and bruising.